message/iata/DK.md

 - merchant seamen;
 - residents of Andorra, Canada, Chile, Colombia, Mexico, Monaco, San Marino, Turkey, United Kingdom (excluding regions of Bedford, Blackburn with Darwen, Bolton and Rossendale) and Vatican City (Holy See) with a COVID-19 vaccination certificate issued in their country of residence.
 The certificate must show that they were fully vaccinated at least 2 weeks and at most 8 months before departure.
 Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech.
 They must not arrive from Bangladesh, Botswana, Brazil, Eswatini, India, Lesotho, Malawi, Mozambique, Nepal, South Africa, Zambia or Zimbabwe.
 Details can be found at <a href="https://tinyurl.com/9xbu483d">https://tinyurl.com/9xbu483d</a> ;
 - more exemptions can be found at <a href="https://tinyurl.com/rwd9tb">https://tinyurl.com/rwd9tb</a> .
-2. Passengers entering or transiting through Denmark from Bangladesh, Botswana, Brazil, Eswatini, India, Lesotho, Malawi, Mozambique, Nepal, South Africa, United Kingdom (only regions of Bedford, Blackburn with Darwen, Bolton and Rossendale), Zambia or Zimbabwe must have a negative COVID-19 PCR test taken at most 72 hours before arrival.
+2. Passengers entering or transiting through Denmark from Bangladesh, Botswana, Brazil, Eswatini, India, Lesotho, Malawi, Mozambique, Nepal, South Africa, United Kingdom (only regions of Bedford, Blackburn with Darwen, Bolton and Rossendale), Zambia or Zimbabwe must have a negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to Denmark.
 The test result must be in Danish, English, French, German, Icelandic, Italian, Norwegian, Spanish or Swedish.
 Details can be found at <a target="_blank" href="https://tinyurl.com/4uu3pjwh">https://tinyurl.com/4uu3pjwh</a> .
 - This does not apply to:
 - passengers younger than 15 years;
 - passengers traveling to Faroe Islands (FAE) or Greenland;